zoubin/es6-pkg/README.md

 where a `package.json` must exist.

 Make sure no `index.js` exist in the root directory.
-The entry file should be `lib/main.es6`.
+The entry file is `lib/main.es6` by default.

-Run `es6pkg init` to create dirctories and files.

 Your project directories should look like this: